bambambus/bucketList/README.md

 - add unit tests
 - add a table with examples on activities we did and what date
 - split folder structure better
-- make scss work better
+- make scss work betterc